dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 #### Explain an algorithm which sorts a list!

 Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order.
-In the improved version, the algorithm only stops after it runs a pass where it doesn't perform a swap.
+It loops thorugh the list n times where n is the number of elements.
+In the improved version, the algorithm stops after it runs a pass where it doesn't perform a swap.

         numbers = [5, 20, 14, 2, 31]